The Mekong Bobtail cat still a rare breed of cat, since at the beginning of the decade of 2010 its population barely exceeded 600 registered copies.

 He gets along very well with children and is a very good playmate for them (and vice versa), as long as they treat you with respect.
 But, remember that a small child should never be left alone with a cat without adult supervision.
 This is valid regardless of the breed of the cat, for the safety of both parties.

 Affectionate with his family, this cat is on the other hand very suspicious of strangers.
-If a stranger walks in “their” House, prefers to stand aside and observe the situation from above, for example from the top of your cat tree, an essential accessory.
+If a stranger enters "your" house, prefers to stand aside and observe the situation from above, for example from the top of your cat tree, an essential accessory.

 On the other hand, his proximity to family means that he does not appreciate loneliness at all.
 Not recommended for people who are out most of the day.